argoproj-archive/argo-site/docs/yaml/ex_create_managed_fixtures.md

 # Creating a Managed Fixture for Workflows and Apps

-When you run a workflow or deploy an app, you might need to access a resource that is external to your Argo cluster, such as a pool of virtual machines (VMs), databases, other REST-based services, etc. To manage and access these external resources, Argo provides “managed fixtures”.
-A managed fixture allows Argo to perform life-cycle management of these external resources like creating and deleting instances, loading data, or any other custom action.
+When you run a workflow or deploy an app, you may need to access a resource that is external to Argo, such as a pool of virtual machines (VMs), databases, EC2 instances, other REST-based services, etc. To handle these external resources, Argo provides the concept of “managed fixtures”.

+A managed fixture allows Argo to perform life-cycle management of an external resource such as creating and deleting instances, loading data, or any other custom action.
+Managed fixtures are comprised of two elements:

-Managed fixtures have attributes and actions. **Attributes** are used to distinguish instances that come from different managed fixture classes. **Actions** are workflows that you can perform on a managed fixture, (such as creating a managed fixture for an external database)
+* `attributes` - used to distinguish instances that come from different managed fixture classes.
+* `actions`- represents workflows you can perform on a managed fixture (such as creating a managed fixture for an external database).

-Fixtures also allow you to use policies to automatically manage resources such as auto-suspension or termination based on various metrics and conditions.
+You can also use policies with fixtures to automatically manage resources such as auto-suspension or termination based on various metrics and conditions.

-The process for creating fixtures for a workflow or application is:

-1. In the YAML template, define a fixture class for each distinct type of resource that you need.
-See [Creating a fixture class for a workflow](#CreateFixture) for an example.
-2. Go to the Argo Console for your cluster.
-3. Connect to the repo containing the YAML fixture class definition you created.

-4. Add the fixture class you need to the repo.
-For details, see [To add a new fixture class to your repo branch](../user_guide/infrastructure/using_fixtures.md#AddFixtureClass2Repo)[Using Fixtures for Accessing External Resources](./../user_guide/infrastructure/using_fixtures.md).
-5. Create the instances of the fixture class.
-For details, see [To create an instance of a fixture class](../user_guide/infrastructure/using_fixtures.md#CreateInstanceFixtureClass).

-## <a name="CreateFixture"></a>Creating a fixture class for a workflow

-These are the tasks for creating a fixture class:
+## How to Create a Managed Fixture

+Before you can use a managed fixture in a workflow or app, you must create a class for the managed fixture.
+Here are the steps:

-*   **Create** a YAML template for each fixture class.
+1. **Create** a YAML template for each fixture class.

-    You'll declare a template that is of type "fixture".
+    You'll declare a template that is of `type: fixture` and reference it in the appropriate workflow and container templates.

-*   **Add** the desired attributes and actions to the fixture class.
+2. **Add** the desired attributes and actions to the fixture class.

+    You'll define a list of attributes and actions that your workflow or app requires.
 See below for an example of attributes and actions.

-You are now ready to use this fixture class.
-See [Using Fixtures for Accessing External Resources](./../user_guide/infrastructure/using_fixtures.md) for details.

 ### About Attributes and Actions for a Fixture